ngug1728/ngug1728/README.md

 - 👋 Hi, I’m @ngug1728
 - 👀 I’m interested in functions, kernels and prototypes
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning react native
 - 💞️ I’m looking to collaborate on neural nets, training set, robotics and mechatronics
 - 📫 How to reach me humblesys09gmail.com